Farewell to Malachy McCourt, The Last of the McCourt Brothers Passes at 92

 McDonagh penned an obit for the Irish Star in which he recalled that he first heard McCourt’s on the radio growing up in Queens when his own Donegal-born mother would tune in every week, even though she disagreed with most of his positions on everything from Ireland to McCourt’s stance against the Vietnam War.
 “I first heard Malachy on the radio in 1972...he became a friend for 40 years,” McDonagh wrote.

 McCourt had several bars in New York, including one eponymously named hot spot called “Malachy’s” on Third Ave.
-The the Barbizon Hotel, for women of the right bearing was nearby and the young women would frequently stop in.
+The famed Barbizon Hotel, reserved exclusive for women was nearby and the young women from the hotel that housed up and coming stars, stewardesses and the like would frequently stop into the bar.
 McCourt claims Malachy’s effectively became the city’s first singles bar.
 Alas, it was backed by another owner who ended up firing the bar’s namesake after too many absences from long nights out.
 McCourt also owned the Bell’s of Hell in Greenwich Village and a later bar on St. Mark’s Place.

-I recalled he made an appearance at a fundraiser we ran called the Kelly Gang at Michael’s Restaurant around St. Patrick’s Day every year with Police Commissioner Ray Kelly, novelist Tom Kelly, and publishing executives Ed Kelly, Mike Kelly and others.
-In the last one in 2019 before COVID derailed the gathering, McCourt had popped in and teamed up with my brother Kirk Kelly to sing, “The Parting Glass” at the end of the night.
-Although his signature song seemed to be “Will Ye Go Lassie Go,” which I last heard him sing as people were making a last ditch effort last summer to save Lorcan Otway’s Theatre 80 on St. Mark’s Place.
+We ran a charity fundraiser called the Kelly Gang at Michael’s Restaurant around St. Patrick’s Day every year with Police Commissioner Ray Kelly, novelist Tom Kelly, and publishing executives Ed Kelly, Mike Kelly and others.
+In the last one in 2019 before COVID derailed the gathering, McCourt was still mobile enough to drop in and teamed up with my brother Kirk Kelly to sing, “The Parting Glass” at the end of the night.
+Although his signature song seemed to be “Will Ye Go Lassie Go,” which I last heard him sing as people were making a last ditch effort in the summer of 2022 to save Lorcan Otway’s Theatre 80 on St. Mark’s Place.

+“He was always larger than life and outrageous and so very funny and found humor where often there was none,” Harty recalled.

+As he battled a lot of physical ailments that kept him confined to a wheel chair the past few years, his mind and his humor were as sharp as ever.
+Harty recalled he joked about his health, noting that he was “in the departure lounge.”

-When Patricia Harty, publisher of Irish America Magazine awarded President Bill Clinton the Irishman of the Year in 1996, she tapped McCourt to do his introduction to a packed house at the Plaza Hotel.
-As a testament to his ongoing versatility, McCourt’s passing earned obituaries in both SoapCentral and The New York Times and he was eulogized by folk rocker Joe Hurley and the 26th annual All Star Irish Revue on March 15.
-McCourt was a frequent performer for Hurley, the front man for Rogue’s March over the years.
+McCourt’s passing earned obituaries in both SoapCentral and The New York Times and he was eulogized by folk rocker Joe Hurley at the 26th annual All Star Irish Revue on March 15.
+McCourt was a frequent performer and friend of Hurley over the years.

 McCourt is survived by his daughter Siobhan, sons Malachy Jr., Conor, and Cormac, his stepdaughter Nina Galin, and his wife Diana.